 By the way, while using CrocoBlock, you can keep working with Elementor Free version.
 You won’t need Elementor Pro to access extra functionality in CrocoBlock.
 If you’d like to upgrade Elementor at some point, CrocoBlock subscription will also work perfectly with Elementor Pro.

 However, if you’d ask, why not just go straight for Elementor Pro if one wants to switch from Divi to Elementor, I’d say that CrocoBlock has more in common with Divi (at least, at this point), than the Pro version of Elementor.
 It also has all the advantages of Elementor page builder.

 One of the most important aspects of choosing the right subscription is a budget that one can spend on the subscription service.
 CrocoBlock and Divi provide very similar pricing options, and the prices are also a bit like.

-You can get the annual subscription for unlimited number of projects at Divi for $89.
+You can get the annual subscription for unlimited projects at Divi for $89.
 At CrocoBlock, the yearly subscription, that includes unlimited projects, costs $79, a bit less.

 Yearly subscription at Divi features:

 - Access to all themes and plugins during the year of use;

 - All updates for themes and plugins for one year;

 - Yearly access to all plugins and Kava theme for Elementor;